 In this article you will find information about:

-We hope you will join us December 2, 2019, depending on your grade from 6:00 pm to 7:30 pm for girls competitive team tryouts.
-The 2020 Winter Tryouts will be held at the Power2Play Event Center located at 5699 Crooked Stick Dr, Windsor, CO 80550.
+We hope you will join us March 9th or 11th depending on your grade our Spring/Summer girls competitive team tryouts.
+The 2020 Spring Tryouts will be held at the Power2Play Event Center located at 5699 Crooked Stick Dr, Windsor, CO 80550.

-At our Winter tryouts, we will be trying to fill openings on our teams in grades 4 through 8th grades and form additional teams if there are enough players within each age group.
+At our Spring tryouts, we will be filling openings on our current teams in grades 4 through 8th.
+We will also form additional teams if there are enough players within each age group.

 Girls in grades 4 through 8th grades are invited to compete for spots on SOAR competitive teams.